Report and Opinion

 Nigerian livestock farmers to harness unconventional feed

-leaf meal based diets on blood chemistry chinchilla rabbit
+diets on blood chemistry chinchilla rabbit does.
+Thirty-six

-served as a control whereas those on group 2, 3 & 4 were
+control whereas those on group 2, 3 & 4 were used for the

-counts of rabbits on group 2, 3 & 4 were significantly
+neutrophil counts of rabbits on group 2, 3 & 4 were

 were significantly (p<0.05)

-lowered relative to the group 1 (control) rabbits.
-These
+concentrations of group 4 rabbits were significantly (p<0.05) lowered relative to the group 1

-based diets had visible deleterious effects on blood chemistry
+meal based diets had visible deleterious effects on blood

 2010:2(2):29-34].
 (ISSN: 1553-9873).